influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 - `-rp <string>`: the name of the single retention policy to back up (must specify `-db` with `-rp`)
 - `-shard <unit>`: the ID of the single shard to back up

-##### Examples
+### Backup examples

 {{%expand "> Store incremental backups in different directories" %}}

-If you're backing up an entire database and a specific retention policy for a database, store backups in different directories.
+> If you're backing up different units, for example all retention policies in a database and a specific retention policy, store backups in different directories.

 ```bash

 influxd-ctl backup -db myfirstdb ./myfirstdb-allrp-backup

 influxd-ctl backup -db myfirstdb -rp autogen ./myfirstdb-autogen-backup